 - Workforce diversity: People participating in sport are supported by a diverse sporting workforce

 - Opportunities: Equality of opportunity to participate, progress and achieve in sport is advanced

-- Information on how we have embedded and mainstreamed equality considerations into our ways of working at sportscotland.
+- The progress we have made embedding and mainstreaming equality considerations into ways of working at sportscotland

 - Details of our gender pay gap and our statement of equal pay.

 sportscotland assesses the impact of its policies and practices against the needs of the General Equality Duty.